 In order to reach the overall goal, the Fund aims at supporting 80-100 organisations in the EECA with small grants in the period of 2019-2020.
 The maximum amount per grant is € 5 000.
 In exceptional cases, a maximum of € 10 000 can be requested.

-In total, there is the EUR equivalent of GBP 750.000 available.
+The Emergency Support Fund for Key Populations in EECA was launched on 1st December 2018, with total of EUR equivalent of GBP 750.000 available.
 The Fund will be operational until this amount has been exhausted.

 Assessment of Applications